Hypertrophy training: building muscle and increasing

 Choose rep ranges that maximize tension

-For hypertrophy, 6-12 reps per set is the sweet spot for most lifters.
-But reps alone don't drive growth.
-You need to keep each set within 0-3 reps of failure.
-If you stop at RPE 6, you're just pumping blood.
-Go heavy enough that the last few reps slow down, and your form stays strict.
-That mechanical tension is the signal your muscles need.
+For hypertrophy, I've found the 6-12 rep range hits the sweet spot for most lifters.
+But reps alone won't drive growth.
+You have to push each set within 0-3 reps of failure.
+Stop at RPE 6 and you're just pumping blood, not building muscle.
+I always go heavy enough that my last few reps slow down and my form stays strict.
+That mechanical tension is the signal your muscles actually need.

 How do you apply progressive overload effectively?